onflow/ccf/ccf_specs.md

 ## Specifications

-There are 2 top level CCF messages: `ccf-composite-type-message` and `ccf-type-and-value-message`.
+There are 3 top level CCF messages: `ccf-typedef-message`, `ccf-typedef-and-value-message`, and `ccf-type-and-value-message`.

+- `ccf-typedef-message` is a list of type definitions for Cadence composite types.
+- `ccf-typedef-and-value-message` is a Cadence value preceded by a list of type definitions of referenced Cadence composite types.
+- `ccf-type-and-value-message` is a Cadence value preceded by builtin or known composite Cadence type(s).

-Cadence types are encoded either inlined as `inline-type` or not inlined as `ccf-composite-type-message`.
+Cadence types are encoded as `inline-type` (inlined) or as `composite-typedef` (not inlined).

 Cadence data is encoded depending on its type.
 For example, Cadence `UInt8` is encoded as CBOR positive integer, Cadence `String` is encoded as CBOR text string, Cadence `Address` is encoded as CBOR byte string, and Cadence struct data is encoded as an array of its raw field data.

 ### Cadence Types and Type Values